 Call: 1986 QC: 2010

 Ben's expertise lies in a range of commercial work involving construction disputes, professional liability claims, commercial litigation and insurance and reinsurance disputes.
-Described as “calm under pressure and always willing to stick his neck out on a case” he acts for both claimants and defendants in the TCC, Commercial and Mercantile Courts, Queen’s Bench Division, Chancery Division and Arbitrations.
+Described as "strategically excellent", “calm under pressure and always willing to stick his neck out on a case” he acts for both claimants and defendants in the TCC, Commercial and Mercantile Courts, Queen’s Bench Division, Chancery Division and Arbitrations.
 He also appears in the Court of Appeal and in expert determinations, mediations and other ADR hearings.

 Chambers and Partners has described Ben as greatly respected for his effective manner in court, "he has a very nice way of presenting an argument which appeals to judges hugely," and his 'good commercial instincts'.
 'Peers are impressed by his skills as an advocate generally, and particularly note his strength in solicitor negligence cases' as well as the "incredibly calm," "persuasive" approach he demonstrates in his construction and professional indemnity work for a client base of developers, contractors and insurers.
 The 2015 edition says of him "You can throw anything his way and he will deal with it."
 "He has a mild and gentle manner with clients, but is determined and clear in his advice.
 He is also very effective as an advocate, as he's calm but good at focusing on the right issues and directing judges' attention to them."
 “Technically he's one of the best around.
 He is also highly responsive.”
 Ben is also rated as a leading Silk by the Legal 500.